-Natasha Mason is the Founder and Director of Nourish Melbourne www.nourishmelbourne.com.au.
-Natasha has linked her background in Health Sciences and Marketing & Communication’s for the better – to let Melbourne know where to find all things nourishing and to help those businesses spread their nourishing message far and wide.
+Natasha Mason is the Founder and Director of Nourish Melbourne, and she’s using her background in Health Sciences and Marketing & Communication for the better – to let Melbourne know where to find all things nourishing and to help those businesses spread their nourishing message far and wide.
 Natasha consults with health and wellness businesses in Melbourne so that they can improve or develop their own marketing and communications efforts.
-Natasha also seeks to feature all things ‘nourishing’ from in and around Melbourne – people, places and programs with the background of either food (buying food and eating out), body and mind (fitness and health services), beauty or home.
+She also seeks to feature all things ‘nourishing’ from in and around Melbourne – people, places and programs with the background of either food (buying food and eating out), body and mind (fitness and health services), beauty or home.

 Why are you going to be Mindful in May?

 Because life can generally get in the way of everything, from being conscious about the exercise you do, what you eat and being mindful.
 Even though I work as hard as I can to keep both exercise and clean, nutritious eating in check as well as to practice meditation, paying extra attention to either one, every once in a while boosts knowledge and makes you a little better each time.
 Just like we read or learn to find out more about a topic, I’m going to be Mindful in May to be a better meditator!